ghadi1998/cme-challenge/README.md

 # cme-challenge
-This is a NodeJs backend single microservice.
+This is a NodeJs backend single microservice. /n

-The backend server is ExpressJS framework.
+The backend server is ExpressJS framework. /n

-The database is MongoDb.
+The database is MongoDb. /n

-Language used : Javascript es6 - Could have used TS also Tools used : Babel for transpiling from es6 to common js
+Language used : Javascript es6 - Could have used TS also /n

+Tools used : Babel for transpiling from es6 to common js /n

-To launche this app :
+To launche this app : /n

-Install npm in the main project directory , outside the server folder Then run this : npm run watch:dev
+Install npm in the main project directory , outside the server folder/n

+Then run this : npm run watch:dev /n